Mrinal Gore: Early life

+Work

 She earned the sobriquet Paaniwali Bai (water lady) for her effort to bring drinking water supply to Goregaon, a North Mumbai suburb.
 She led many protests along with her contemporaries Ahilya Rangnekar and Pramila Dandavate.
 She was the leader of opposition in Maharashtra Legislative Assembly and elected to 6th Lok Sabha from Mumbai North (Lok Sabha constituency) in 1977.
 When she was elected MP in 1977, the same election that Indira Gandhi lost, the popular slogan was Paaniwali bai Dilli mein, Dilliwali bai paani mein, meaning the water lady (Mrinal) has reached Delhi (Parliament) but the Delhi lady (Indira Gandhi) is in the water.
 She declined the offer of Health Ministry by then Prime Minister Morarji Desai.

 Gore was arrested on 21 December 1975 and detained under MISA at Bombay Central Prison.
 Then she was moved to Akola Jail to completely isolate her from other political detainees.
 She was put in one barrack that had one door but no window.
 A criminal with advanced stage of leprosy was put in adjoining cell while a violent lunatic female prisoner was in opposite cell.
 This was done to torture Mrs Gore physically and mentally.